Compensation is one component of the Total Rewards unit, and pay is one component of the comprehensive package that

 One of the outcomes of the Market Assessment and Pay Study was an Exempt Staff Market-Based Pay Structure (PDF).
 This structure was developed by analyzing and grouping jobs with similar market data.
 These ranges complement the existing USM pay structure (PDF).
 All exempt staff positions are assigned to the appropriate TU and USM exempt title and salary range.
 Due to the diversity and complexity of exempt positions, the pay level within each range is determined through an analysis of the unique position description, the job market, and internal equity.

 University police officers, classified as nonexempt staff, have a separate and unique salary structure.

-Towson University’s FY 20 Salary Adjustment Guidelines are developed in accordance with the Chancellor's FY 20 Salary Guidelines.
-The guidelines apply to faculty and staff employees in regular or contingent status, with the exception of adjunct faculty, graduate assistants, fellows, and post-doctorate and student employees; regardless of fund sources; throughout the entire fiscal year; July 1, 2019 to June 30, 2020.
+Towson University’s FY 22 Salary Adjustment Guidelines are developed in accordance with the Chancellor's FY 22 Salary Guidelines (PDF).
+The guidelines apply to faculty and staff employees in regular or contingent status, with the exception of adjunct faculty, graduate assistants, fellows, and post-doctorate and student employees; regardless of fund sources; throughout the entire fiscal year; July 1, 2021 to June 30, 2022.

 Employees should discuss questions about their compensation or classification with their supervisors.

 Staff employees identified for a secondary employment position, i.e. a second position with duties and responsibilities distinct from their primary position at TU, must complete a Secondary Employment Agreement and route for completion and approval in accordance with the policy on Secondary Employment for Regular Non-Faculty Employees.
 Employees are not permitted to begin secondary employment prior to approval from their primary department and the Office of Human Resources (OHR).